Serving All of Georgia, Florida, & Texas

 At Merritt & Merritt, our commitment to the people of Georgia doesn’t stop at the courtroom doors.
 Our philosophy and approach to the business end of law is rooted deeply in the communities we serve because our highly qualified attorneys and friendly, knowledgeable legal support staff are also members of those communities.
 That’s why we believe in extending a helping hand that goes beyond just providing world-class legal services to our clients.
 Our dedication to the well-being of Statesboro and the surrounding communities is evident in our participation in local charities and nonprofit work just as much as it is in the courtroom.

-Even a relatively minor motorcycle accident can be a life-altering and traumatic experience.
-As you navigate the complex layers of legal motions and insurance paperwork, it can be crucial to have a trusted partner like Merritt & Merritt on your side.
 Reach out today, and we can get started making sure your rights, safety, and future are protected and placed at the forefront of any legal proceedings to come.
 From filing your initial accident claim to fighting for the maximum possible compensation package at the negotiating table or even asserting your rights at trial if need be, Merritt & Merritt offers high-powered, custom-tailored, and judgment-free legal solutions.

 Testimonials